Stock Leverage and Margin Trading Explanation & Example

 = 50:1

-If you buy stocks trading lots equal to 20,000 dollars you will have used
+If you buy stocks trading lots equal to 20,000 dollars you'll have used

 = 20,000/1000